migdress/golang-api/README.md

     * **NOTE**: It's necessary (for now) to run a separate mongodb server and configure env vars in the `.env` to connect to it
 * Test it with `make run`
 * Run it in a container with `make dockerrun`
+* Try making POST requests with a REST client to `localhost:8080`

 ## Future features